sql-formatter-org/sql-formatter/.github/ISSUE_TEMPLATE/formatting-bug-report.md

 - How are you calling / using the library?
 - What SQL language(s) does this apply to?
 - Which SQL Formatter version are you using?
+(The exact version number.)